-- (3) If a council member is called to order while he/she is speaking, he/she shall cease speaking immediately until the question of order is determined.
-If ruled to be not in order, he/she shall remain silent or shall alter his/her remarks so as to comply with the rules of the city council. - (4) Aldermen Council members and other elected city officials shall accord the utmost courtesy to each other, to city employees, and to members of the public appearing before the city council, and shall refrain at all times from rude or derogatory remarks, reflections as to integrity, abusive comments and statements as to motives and personalities.
+If a member is called to order while he is speaking, he shall cease speaking immediately until the question of order is determined.
+If ruled to be not in order, he shall remain silent or shall alter his remarks so as to comply with the rules of the city council.

+Aldermen and other elected city officials shall accord the utmost courtesy to each other, to city employees, and to members of the public appearing before the city council, and shall refrain at all times from rude or derogatory remarks, reflections as to integrity, abusive comments and statements as to motives and personalities.
 City council members shall confine their questions as to the particular matters before the city council and in debate shall confine their remarks to the issues before the city council.
-To keep or restore order and dignity to a council meeting, the city council, by a majority vote, reserves the right to remove from a council meeting any individual who repeatedly violates this rule for conduct. - (c) Personal interest.
-No alderman- council member or other elected city official with a direct or indirect financial or personal interest in any item before the city council shall participate in the discussion of or voting on such matter.
-If a council member knows a conflict exists on an item on the agenda they should immediately state they have a conflict and exit the chamber for the discussion and voting on that item.
-Should a council member determine during the discussion of an item that they have a conflict in the matter they should immediately disclose such and remove themselves from the chamber until the discussion and voting is completed.
+To keep or restore order and dignity to a council meeting, the city council, by a majority vote, reserves the right to remove from a council meeting any individual who repeatedly violates this rule for conduct.

+Personal interest.
+No alderman or other elected city official with a direct or indirect financial or personal interest in any item before the city council shall participate in the discussion of or voting on such matter.

-(d) Voting.
-Every council member present when a question is put to a vote shall vote either "Yea" or "Nay," except that a council member may abstain from voting: (a) if he/she has not participated in the preceding discussion of the question, and (b) if that council member briefly states the reason for the abstention.
-The aldermen council members will vote at city council meetings in the order of their position number, with a different position voting first, as determined by the city clerk, on each vote taken.
+Voting.
+Every member present when a question is put to a vote shall vote either "Yea" or "Nay", except that a member may abstain from voting: (a) if he has not participated in the preceding discussion of the question, and (b) if that member briefly states the reason for the abstention.
+The aldermen will vote at city council meetings in the order of their position number, with a different position voting first, as determined by the city clerk, on each vote taken.

+(e)

-- (e) Roll call.
+Roll call.
 Upon every vote, a voice vote of the affirmative and negative votes shall be called and be recorded on every motion, resolution, and ordinance.
+The presiding officer or any alderman may call for a roll call vote.
+A roll call vote shall be taken when enacting an emergency clause, repealing an initiated measure, or when otherwise required by law.

+(f)

+Presiding officer.

+The mayor shall be ex officio president of the city council and shall preside at its meetings.

+The mayor shall have a vote when his vote is needed to pass any ordinance, bylaw, resolution, order, or motion.
+Per A.C.A. § 14-43-501.

+(g)

-The presiding officer or any alderman council member may call for a roll call vote.
-A roll call vote shall be taken when enacting an emergency clause, repealing an initiated measure, or when otherwise required by law. - (f) Presiding officer. - (1) The mayor shall be ex officio president of the city council and shall preside at its meetings. - (2) The mayor shall have a vote when his vote is needed to pass any ordinance, bylaw, resolution, order, or motion.
-Per A.C.A. § 14-43-501. - (g) President pro tempore.
-The city council shall annually, at the time of organizing, in public session, elect one of its council members as president pro tempore.
-Any alderman- council member may nominate any other member of the city council for this position, and no second of a nomination is required.
-Each alderman council member shall vote by naming his/her choice by voice vote if there is more than one nominee for the position.
+President pro tempore.
+The city council shall annually, at the time of organizing, in public session, elect one of its members as president pro tempore.
+Any alderman may nominate any other member of the city council for this position, and no second of a nomination is required.
+Each alderman shall vote by naming his choice by voice vote if there is more than one nominee for the position.
 A majority vote of the city council shall be required for election.
-In the absence of the mayor, the presiding officer duties shall be performed by the president pro tempore; in the absence of the president pro tempore, those duties shall be performed by a designated alderman council member.
-Designation shall be by majority vote of the council members present at any meeting where a clear designation of presiding officer has not been made. - (h) Privileges of the president pro tempore.
-The president pro tempore or designee acting as the presiding officer may move, second, and debate from the chair and shall not be deprived of the rights and privileges of being a member of the city council by reason of his/her acting as the presiding officer.
+In the absence of the mayor, the presiding officer duties shall be performed by the president pro tempore; in the absence of the president pro tempore, those duties shall be performed by a designated alderman.
+Designation shall be by majority vote of the council present at any meeting where a clear designation of presiding officer has not been made.

+(h)

+Privileges of the president pro tempore.
+The president pro tempore or designee acting as the presiding officer may move, second, and debate from the chair and shall not be deprived of the rights and privileges of being a member of the city council by reason of his acting as the presiding officer.